Tongue function and its role in dental health is a hot topic at the moment.

 - Chronic neck pain, back, and shoulder pain

-- Jaw pain and audible jaw click and
+- Jaw pain and audible jaw click and pain on opening

 - TMD on her right-hand side – she would wake up with sore jaw joints

 - Childhood lisp

 - Tooth sensitivity – rush of pain with water consumption